-In Hoquiam, drag shows reveal the big heart of a small town
+Drag show thrives in Washington’s timber country, but it’s not all sequins and rainbows

 HOQUIAM — In 2015, Ceasar Hart and his partner were sitting at Simpson Avenue Bar and Grill in Hoquiam when two men began making hateful comments about them.
 The owner, Shelly Dixon, confronted the men.

 “Word got out that we were gay-friendly,” recalls Dixon, and soon more members of the LGBTQIA community began patronizing the bar.
+LGBTQIA is an inclusive term standing for Lesbian, Gay, Bisexual, Transgender, Intersex, and Asexual or Allied.
 When one of these new patrons suggested that Dixon host drag shows at the bar, she reached out to Hart.

 Hart, who was already performing as a drag king in shows around the region, jumped at the opportunity to host his own show.
 The first show was packed.
 Eventually, Dixon had several walls taken down and a stage built to better accommodate the performances.

-Now, the “Small Town, Big Hart’s Drag Revue” is three years old and thriving in this coastal county, one of only six in Washington to vote for Donald Trump in the 2016 presidential election.
+Now, the “Small Town, Big Hart’s Drag Revue” is three years old and thriving in this coastal county, one of more than 20 counties in Washington to vote for Donald Trump in the 2016 presidential election.
 The drag shows draw talent from all over the Pacific Northwest and are a main event at the town’s annual August pride festival.

 Most Read Local Stories